The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 - Rarely complain about anything

-Employees with all these attributes sound great, but how many employees have all these?
+Employees with all these attributes sound great, but how many employees do you have with all of these attributes?

-Before you can find an employee with a great work attitude and excellent job performance potential, you need to be fully aware of what other aspects make up an ideal employee.
+Before you can find an employee with a great work attitude when hiring and interviewing candidates, you need to be fully aware of what other traits make up an ideal employee.

 People’s Attitudes Can Be Described Like Tree Branches